alexbfree/thesis/src/additional.md

 **1. Semi-Quantitative Data Extraction & Analysis**

 Prior to beginning coding the data, responses to some key closed questions from the transcripts were combined with field notes, response emails from companies forwarded by participants, sketches and tables from Interview 1/2, data from the interview 2/3 spreadsheet cells, and other data collected, and used to populate a spreadsheet that featured summaries of those responses.
 For example, where participants had been asked to outline their hopes for the outcomes of their GDPR data requests, these responses were recorded on the spreadsheet to be used as a resource for summarising participant hopes in a manner that could be easily quantified and referred back to.
 In some cases this data was analysed within the spreadsheet to produce insights, graphs and percentages.
 Such data was later used to support and illustrate findings from the coding process.
-This spreadsheet also included important information relating to each participant’s GDPR process experience, such as the timeliness and completeness of their data returns, which could serve as a reference point when analysing the transcripts.
+This spreadsheet also included important information relating to each participant's GDPR process experience, such as the timeliness and completeness of their data returns, which could serve as a reference point when analysing the transcripts.

 The semi-quantitative data areas captured or derived from captured data were: